 Public transport in Hamburg

-Tickets for public transport were included in our hotel stay and conveniently there was a bus station just in front of it.
+Tickets for public transport were included in our hotel stay, and conveniently there was a bus station just in front of it.
 Public transport in Hamburg is easy to use.
-There are buses and a metro (U Bahn).
+There are buses and metro (U Bahn).
 It’s quick, safe and the names of the stations are clearly marked.
-So, it’s really easy to navigate it.
+So, it’s effortless to navigate it.
 I would recommend getting a Hamburg Card so you can use it for a public transport and for discounts to some sights and museums.

 The best first introduction to the city is just by walking around it.
 We’ve started from the very heart of Hamburg, from its City Hall.
 And have continued by strolling around the canals and its old port.